johnnyfivedev/JohnnyFiveCodeStyle/README.md

 | `List<Goods>`   | `goodsList`         |
 | `Set<Scissors>` | `scissorsSet`       |

-Also you may use *Object, *Entiry, or *Model postfix.
+Also you may use *Object, *Entiry, or *Model postfix (But be careful with postfix selection).

 | Type                | Name                |
 | ------------------  | ------------------- |